SECTION 1: RESPONSIBILITIES TO THE PROFESSION

 An Ethical Teacher:

-2.10 Shall not grant any advantage, deny benefits, or unfairly exclude any student from participation in any program on the basis of race, color, creed, sex, disability, national origin, marital status, political or religious beliefs, family, social or cultural background, or sexual orientation.
+2.10 Shall not grant any advantage, deny benefits, or unfairly exclude any student from participation in any program on the basis of race, color, creed, gender, disability, national origin, marital status, political or religious beliefs, family, social or cultural background, or sexual orientation.

 2.11 Shall not take physical, emotional or financial advantage of any student.